karonboi/Mario-Kart-Wii-Custom-CPU-Character-Vehicle-Selector/README.md

 Yes, this program supports including the Mii racers.
 Detailed instructions will be included in the program.

 ## How do I build the program?
 You don't need to build the program, just download the source code and run *app.bat* and it will work just fine.
-However, if you want to keep your PC's desktop clean or just don't like starting a program from a folder, download the compiled executable from the releases page instead.
+However, if you want to keep your PC's desktop clean or just don't like starting a program from a folder, use Windows IExpress to package the source materials into a self-extract executable, then set ***cmd /c app.bat*** as the install command.